 double to byte, short, char, int, long, or float

 The use of an incorrect result of a downcast as an out-of-range index value will result in an exception.
 Thus, the vulnerabilities associated with out-of-range indexing cannot happen in Java.
-The vulnerability associated with unhandled exceptions is discussed in 6.36 Ignored error status and unhandled exceptions.
+The vulnerability associated with unhandled exceptions is discussed in 6.36 Ignored error status and unhandled exceptions [OYB].
 Behaviours such as termination of the executable or denial-of-service remain.

 6.6.2 Avoidance mechanisms for language users